jSieber7/ai-assistant/docs/ui/gradio-interface.md

 ## Accessing the Interface

-Once the AI Assistant application is running, you can access the Gradio interface at:
+The Gradio interface was previously accessible at:

 ```
 http://localhost:8000/gradio
 ```

+But this endpoint is no longer available.

 (Replace `localhost:8000` with your actual host and port if different)